Ressources

 Without forcing, without shouting, learn to place your voice and work on its amplitude.

-“The voice is a second face. » Gerard Bauer
+« The voice is a second face. » Gérard Bauër

-“When the mouth says yes, the gaze says maybe.
-Victor Hugo.
+« When the mouth says yes, the eyes say maybe. » Victor Hugo.
 Ruy Blas.

-The gaze, but also the whole body can hold a discourse very different from that which is expressed by speech.
-Such, who claims to express a deep conviction, casts a dull look on his audience, while his whole body expresses only one thing: "I don't want to be here!"
+The gaze, but also the whole body can hold a discourse quite different from that expressed by words.
+Someone who claims to express a deep conviction may cast a dull gaze on their audience, while their whole body expresses only one thing: « I don't want to be here! ».

-- I attack?
+- Do I attack?

-- I defend myself?
+- Do I defend myself?

-- I run away?
+- Do I flee?

-Remedies for stage fright: preparation, relaxation and the engagement of your whole being, physical and mental, in the action of communicating.</ p>
+The remedies for stage fright: preparation, relaxation, and the engagement of your whole being, physical and mental, in the act of communicating.

 Pleasure

-“Our real pleasures consist in the free use of ourselves. » Buffon.
+« Our true pleasures consist in the free use of ourselves. » Buffon.

-“We are more often fooled by mistrust than by confidence. » Cardinal of Retz.
+« We are more often deceived by distrust than by trust. » Cardinal de Retz.

-The principles of argumentation
+The Principles of Argumentation

 Rhetoric - Argumentation - Debate

-"The proper function of rhetoric is not to persuade, but to see the means of persuading that each subject involves" Aristotle.
+« The proper function of rhetoric is not to persuade, but to see the means of persuasion that each subject contains » Aristotle.

-The tools of argumentation
+The Tools of Argumentation

-The metaphor: "That we make the world a home, a station serving that home, a proving ground, a workshop of potential instruments, a quarry exploitable by human labor, a foreign land , an enemy camp, a prison... and our way of life will be fundamentally transformed. »
+Metaphor: « Whether we make the world a house, a station serving this house, a testing ground, a workshop of potential instruments, a quarry exploitable by human labor, a foreign country, an enemy camp, a prison... and our way of life will be fundamentally transformed. »

 Helmut Kuhn, Encounter with Nothingness, London, Melthuen, 1951.

-The pitfalls
+The Traps

-Hence the importance of seeking counter-examples.
+Hence the importance of seeking counterexamples.

 Starting point of induction

-Checking the law, the general rule
+Verification of the law, the general rule

 Traps

-Poor wording
+Poor formulation

 The new proposition is only the addition, the juxtaposition of the initial propositions or facts.

-Poor wording
+Poor formulation

-Look for other examples that reinforce the generalization
+Search for other examples reinforcing the generalization

 Apply the general rule to a few specific cases to show its relevance